 However, we’d bet that below we have compiled 20 surprising things even the most seasoned chicken-keeper wouldn’t know before reading this…

-1. Chicken See Better Than Humans
+#1 Fact About Chickens, They See Better Than Humans

-Humans have three different cone types in their eyes which mean we can perceive red, green, and blue colors.
+Humans have three different cone types in their eyes, which means we can perceive red, green, and blue colors.

-This means roosters can see the sunrise and crow well before humans can even see the sunrise- often this is around an hour before humans can see the sunrise.
+This means roosters can see the sunrise and crow well before humans can even see the sunrise- often, this is around an hour before humans can see the sunrise.

 Chickens Teach Each Other

 So you thought it was only humans who taught their offspring?
 Nope, hens teach their chicks from a young age what they should and shouldn’t eat.

-3. They Have Their Own Language
+Facts About Chickens, They Have Their Own Language

-We say over 30 unique noises but in reality it’s probably much higher than this, however so far scientists have only tracked 30. [source]
+We say over 30 unique noises, but in reality, it’s probably much higher than this.
+However, so far, scientists have only tracked 30. [source]

 Chickens Know Who Their Owners Are

-5. The Earliest Chicken Joke Is Dated To 1847
+Fun Facts About Chickens: The Earliest Chicken Joke Is Dated To 1847

 So we all love a good why did the chicken cross the road joke!